nautechsystems/nautilus_trader/docs/integrations/bybit.md

 | `LIMIT_IF_TOUCHED`     | ✓                    | ✓                                       |
 | `TRAILING_STOP_MARKET` |                      | ✓                                       |

+### Limitations for SPOT

+The following limitations apply to SPOT products, as positions are not tracked on the venue side:

+- `reduce_only` orders are not supported
+- Trailing stop orders are not supported

 ### Trailing stops

 Trailing stops on Bybit do not have a client order ID on the venue side (though there is a `venue_order_id`).
 This is because trailing stops are associated with a netted position for an instrument.
 Consider the following points when using trailing stops on Bybit:

+- `reduce_only` instruction is available
+- When the position associated with a trailing stop is closed, the trailing stop is automatically "deactivated" (closed) on the venue side
-- It's not currently possible to query trailing stop orders that are not already open (the venue_order_id is unknown until then)
+- You cannot query trailing stop orders that are not already open (the `venue_order_id` is unknown until then)
 - You can manually adjust the trigger price in the GUI, which will update the Nautilus order
-- The `reduce_only` option is available
-- When the position associated with a trailing stop is closed, the trailing stop is automatically "deactivated" (closed) on the venue side

-### Limitations for SPOT

-The following limitations apply to SPOT products, as positions are not tracked on the venue side:

-- `reduce_only` orders are not supported
-- Trailing stop orders are not supported

 ## Configuration